 - Visually check the three fuses (M25, M37, and M30) that were removed from your TIPM and inserted into our TIPM Plug-In Relay System to ensure they're not blown.

 - With the vehicle off, you should only see the green 12 VOLTS LED illuminated.
 This LED indicates that your ground wire is attached properly to the negative battery terminal or chassis ground.
 It also indicates that you have at least 12.0 VDC present in your battery.
-If no LEDs are illuminated, reconnect your green ground wire or confirm that your battery voltage is at least 12.0 VDC.
+If no LEDs are illuminated, reconnect your green or black ground wire or confirm that your battery voltage is at least 12.0 VDC.

 - Have you checked your fuel pump to confirm it is working?
 Move the switch to the PUMP TEST position.
 In this position, you should see the green PUMP ON LED illuminate, indicating that 12 VDC power is being delivered to the fuel pump.
 You can also hear the fuel pump if the vehicle is located in a quiet environment.